 Leg 5 – 10.0 miles: Rt.
 528 to Finish

 The relay event will start at the same time as the individual 50-Mile ultramarathon and is subject to the same intermediate and overall cutoff times.

 Each relay team will be issued five bibs.
 As in all other event distances, runners must wear their bib numbers, visible from the front, throughout their individual leg.
 Each relay team will be issued a single timing chip.
 At each relay transition point (Rt.
 528 and Swamp Run aid stations) relay runners will check into a designated relay check station.
-The relay team members are responsible for transferring the timing chip from the incoming runner to the outgoing runner.
+To insure that the runner completing the last leg has the chip, runners completing the other segments do not have to carry the chip.
 Loss of a timing chip will result in no official time being assigned to the team and will require the team to reimburse the timing service for the cost of the chip.

 Place winner awards will be given to all members of the winning team in each category – male, female, and mixed.
 Relay teams may be comprised of three or more runners; however, only 5-person teams are eligible for place-winner awards.
 All runners on all teams who finish the relay will receive finisher medallions.